linnil1/1052Material_Plot/README.md

 # Demo

-You can copy some lines in `UserInput.test.py` to your `UserInput.py`,
+And open `example.ipynb` for some exmaples.

+Or just execute `UserInput.py`,

 and you will know how to set the input.